Open-Technology-Foundation/en_ID/README.md

 ### Automated Installation

-The quick start commands above will:
+The installation scripts provide a fully automated setup that:
-- ✓ Install the en_ID locale files
+- Installs the en_ID locale files
-- ✓ Generate the locale
+- Generates the compiled locale
-- ✓ Optionally set as system default
+- Sets en_ID as the system default locale
-- ✓ Backup existing locale settings
+- Backs up existing locale settings
+- Updates SSH configuration for locale support
+- Configures environment files for application compatibility
-- ✓ Test the installation
+- Tests the installation

+No user interaction is required.
+The scripts automatically configure all locale categories (LC_ALL, LC_CTYPE, LC_NUMERIC, etc.) for comprehensive system-wide support.

 ### Manual Installation